csgroen/NCBI_Taxonomy_Search/README.md

 ```
 pip install Flask
 ```
+3. Download this directory

+4. Edit the MySQL database configuration in the `query.py`

-3. Download this directory and enter it using Terminal
+5. Enter the root of this directory using Terminal

-4. Run the app using:
+6. Run the app using:
 ```
 FLASK_APP=query.py flask run
 ```
-5. NCBI Taxonomy Search is available at `http://localhost:5000`
+7. NCBI Taxonomy Search is available at `http://localhost:5000`